SixArm/usv/README.md

 * ␜ = U+241C = FS = File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

-Unicode separated values extensions (USVX) is USV with extensions: the extensions are for whitespace trimming and character escaping.

-If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know about USV and USVX.
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know about USV.

-Documentation:
+Unicode separated values extensions (USVX) is USV plus these extras:

+* whitespace trim, so you can use whitespace before any USV character or after it.

+* backslash escape, so you can protect any USV character within your data content.

+* final newline, so your files can be more compatible with some editors and tools.

+The file name extension for USV is ".usv".

+The file name extension for USVX is ".usvx".

+## Documentation

+Documentation files here:

 * [Frequently asked questions](doc/faq.md)